 Innovative, circular companies need access to knowledge, networks and funding to be able to grow.
 Traditionally, it is difficult for small- and medium-sized enterprises (SMEs) to obtain such access, especially for companies with innovative technologies or business cases: however, private equity firms can provide a funding solution.
-The UK-based private equity firm Circularity Capital external link icon was specifically created to invest in European growth SMEs operating in the circular economy.
+The UK-based private equity firm Circularity Capital was specifically created to invest in European growth SMEs operating in the circular economy.
 They combine a sound understanding of the circular economy with financial expertise, thereby providing businesses with access to knowledge, networks, and funding in the circular economy.

 Finding investors and investments